 \subsection{Linear encodings of the non-convex constraints \eqref{CP-con1}}

 The nonconvexity of the set of constraints in \eqref{CP-con1} causes challenges in obtaining provably optimal solutions with existing optimization software.
 Therefore, we consider convex representations of this set of constraints.
-First, we consider a linear representation of the constraints in \eqref{CP-con1}.
-Although the existing formulations discussed in Section \ref{lit1} differ in their approach to ruling out cycles, one major commonality among them is that they replace the non-linear constraint \eqref{CP-con1} by so called \emph{big-$M$ constraints} given by
+First, we present a linear encoding of the constraints in \eqref{CP-con1}.
+Although the existing compact (i.e., polynomial sized) TO and LN formulations discussed in Section \ref{lit1} differ in their approach to ruling out cycles, one commonality among them is that they replace the non-linear constraint \eqref{CP-con1} by so called \emph{big-$M$ constraints} given by

 for a large enough $M$.
-Unfortunately, these big-$M$ constraints \eqref{eq:bigM} are poor approximations of \eqref{CP-con1}, especially in this problem, because no natural and tight value for $M$ exist.
-Although a few techniques have been proposed for obtaining the big-$M$ parameter for sparse regression problem \citep{bertsimas2017sparse,gomez2018mixed}, the resulting parameters are often too large in practice.
+Unfortunately, these big-$M$ constraints \eqref{eq:bigM} are poor approximations of \eqref{CP-con1}, especially in this problem, because no natural and tight value for $M$ exists.
+Although a few techniques have been proposed for obtaining the big-$M$ parameter for sparse regression problem \cite[e.g.,][]{bertsimas2016best,bertsimas2017sparse,gomez2018mixed,Park2020}, the resulting parameters are often too large in practice.
 Further, finding a tight big-$M$ parameter itself is a difficult problem to solve for DAG structure learning.

-Consider \eqref{CP-obj}-\eqref{CP-con3} by substituting \eqref{CP-con1} by the linear big-$M$ constraints \eqref{eq:bigM} and writing the objective function in a matrix form.
+Consider \eqref{CP-obj}-\eqref{CP-con3} by replacing \eqref{CP-con1} with the linear big-$M$ constraints \eqref{eq:bigM} and writing the objective function in a matrix form.
 We denote the resulting formulation, which has a convex quadratic objective and linear constraints, by the following {MIQP}.

 Depending on which types of constraints are used in lieu of \eqref{CP-con2}, as explained in Section \ref{lit1}, {MIQP} \eqref{eq:LNform} results in three different formulations: {MIQP+CP}, which uses \eqref{CE}, {MIQP+TO}, which uses \eqref{TO}, and {MIQP+LN}, which uses \eqref{LN}, respectively.